ProtoThis/python-synology/README.rst

         dsm_version=6,
     )

-``device_token`` should be added when using a two-step authentication, otherwise DSM will ask to login with a One Time Password (OTP) and requests will fail.
+``device_token`` should be added when using a two-step authentication account, otherwise DSM will ask to login with a One Time Password (OTP) and requests will fail.

 ``dsm_version`` (support 5 or 6): 5 will use old DSM API to gather volumes and disks informations (from DSM 5.x versions).

 Login
 ------

-The library automatically login at first request, but you better use the ``login()`` function to authenticate.
+The library automatically login at first request, but you better use the ``login()`` function separately to authenticate.

 It will return a boolean if it successed or faild to authenticate to DSM.

 If your account need a two-step authentication, ``login()`` will raise ``SynologyDSMLogin2SARequiredException``.
-Call the function again with your One Time Password (OTP) code as parameter, like ``login("123456")`` (better to be a string to handle first zero).
+Call the function again with a One Time Password (OTP) as parameter, like ``login("123456")`` (better to be a string to handle first zero).
 Store the ``device_token`` property so that you do not need to reconnect with password the next time you open a new ``SynologyDSM`` session.